QryptInc/qrypt-security-quickstarts-cpp/README_END2END_TEST.md

 The test commands shown in this tutorial should be run on an Ubuntu system.

+**Remarks:** This tutorial demonstrates the steps to setup and run end-to-end tests manually.
+However, we note that a [docker version](demo/README.md) that automates these steps in a docker environment is also available.

 ## Prerequisite (on both Alice's and Bob's hosts)
-Go through [Quickstarts guide](README.md) and make sure that the qrypt token is ready.
+Go through [Quickstarts guide](https://docs.qrypt.com/sdk/quickstarts/cpp/keygendistributed/) and make sure that the qrypt token is ready.
 ```
 $ echo $QRYPT_TOKEN
 ```